norment/redcap/README.md

 podman load < cron.tar.gz
 ```

-Daily backups are scheduled through the `cronjob` container, and before testing if loaded images run properly, adapt the backup directory in line 42 of `docker-compose.yml` which defines where the database backups will be created.
+Before testing the loaded images, adapt the backup directory in line 42 of `docker-compose.yml` which defines where the database backups are created (daily backups are scheduled through the [crontab](https://crontab.guru/) container).
 ```bash
 - <<your_backup_directory_path>>:/backup
 ```
 <!-- NB!
 Note that the above files contain a hard-coded account name and password for the SQL database.
 Feel free to change it for added security.
 Then remember to update the commands below (see e.g. [here](#first-time-configuration) ) with your new SQL account name and password. -->

-Further, with `.env` variables that are used across containers are defined and passed to the respective containers.
+The file [.env](.env) defines variables that are used across containers.
 Feel free to adapt the login credentials for the MySQL database, i.e. adapt
 ```bash
 MYSQL_DATABASE=redcap
 MYSQL_ROOT_PASSWORD=norment123
 MYSQL_REDCAP_USER=norment_admin
 ```

-Now you can try running
+Having set the backup path and the MySQL credentials, you can try running
 ```bash
 docker-compose up
 ```